-- Semi structured interviews (e.g. Anxiety Disorders Interview for Children): Clinician administered with parents and children interviewed separately for 45-60 mins or K-SADS with one of five subscales - Child's Leyton Obsessional Inventory: Cards sorted 3 times for type, resistance and interference (Berg 1988) - Drug sensitive Scales: C-YBOCS, NIMH OC scale (Goodman 1992)
+- Semi-structured interviews (e.g. Anxiety Disorders Interview for Children): Clinician administered with parents and children interviewed separately for 45-60 mins or K-SADS with one of five subscales.
+These may be more appropriate for non-OCD anxiety disorders. - Child's Leyton Obsessional Inventory: Cards sorted 3 times for type, resistance and interference (Berg 1988) - Most often used scale in clinical trial to monitor response: C-YBOCS